sim590/lain-wiki/Layouts.md

 Pre 4.0 `uselesstile` patches
 =============================

-Useless gaps have been integrated in Awesome 4.0, so the `useless*` layouts have been removed.
+In branch 3.5, this module provided useless gaps layouts.
+Since useless gaps have been implemented in Awesome 4.0, those layouts have been removed.

-Following are a couple of `uselesstile` variants that were not part of lain: they are kept for reference.
+Following are a couple of `uselesstile` variants that were not part of lain.
+They are kept only for reference and are not supported.

 Xmonad-like
 -----------